Bortiz25/pet-store-website/README.md

 "description": String,
 }

 The 'products' collection stores product documents in JSON format.
-Each product document has a unique object ID that is automatically inserted each time you create a new document.
+Each product document has a unique 'objectID' that is automatically inserted when you create a new document.
 The "productTag" field is an array of strings used for filtering products and "img" is a url to the product image.
-The "category" field for a product can be "Bird" or "Ferret".
+The "category" value for a product can be "Bird" or "Ferret".
 Products for both animals have "Both" as their category value.

 Below is an example of a document in the 'products' collection.
 A collection is a list of 'product' documents.

 {
 "_id": ObjectId(849jkhsu4799o598),